 Disneyland was a dream project for Walt Disney, who envisioned creating a theme park where both adults and children could enjoy themselves together.

-Do you know any interesting or fun facts about Walt Disney?
+Do you know any interesting or fun facts about Walt Disney that we’ve not mentioned?
 Share them here in the comments section below!